langchain-ai/agents-from-scratch-ts/README.md

 This repository contains implementations of AI email assistants built using LangGraph.js, a library for building stateful, multi-actor applications with LLMs.
 It demonstrates how to create, test, and add features like Human-in-the-Loop (HITL) and persistent memory to an AI agent.

 Three versions of the email assistant are available in the `src/` directory:
 1.  `email_assistant.ts`: A basic email assistant for triage and response.
 2.  `email_assistant_hitl.ts`: Extends the basic assistant with Human-in-the-Loop capabilities for reviewing and intervening in the agent's actions.
 3.  `email_assistant_hitl_memory.ts`: Further extends the HITL assistant with persistent memory to learn from user feedback and preferences.

-### Notebooks
+### Typescript Notebooks

 There are also multiple interactive Typescript Jupyter notebooks to go through the process of creating these agentic features.
-You can use ts-lab kernel instead of the default python kernel to execute the notebook code in `agent.ipynb`, `hitl.ipynb`, `memory.ipynb`, and `langgraph_101.ipynb`
+The notebooks assemble the agents in `src/` step by step.
+You can use **ts-lab kernel instead of the default python kernel** to execute the notebook code in `agent.ipynb`, `hitl.ipynb`, `memory.ipynb`, and `langgraph_101.ipynb`

 ## Table of Contents